mrcavalcanti/mosaicoo/docs/sources/datasources/mysql.md

 #### Gap Filling

 Grafana can fill in missing values when you group by time.
 The time function accepts two arguments.
-The first argument is the time window that you would like to group by, and the second argument is the value you want Grafana to fill missing items with.
+The first argument is the time window that you would like to group by, and the second argument is the value you want Mosaicoo to fill missing items with.

 ### Text Editor Mode (RAW)